Mary Hanna

 Mary Hanna (née Sutherland) (born 1 December 1954) is an Australian equestrian.
-She represented Australia at five Olympic Games in the equestrian discipline of dressage (in 1996, 2000, 2004, 2012, 2016 and 2020) and has competed at the 2020 Games in Tokyo, where she finished 40th in the individual competition.
+She has represented Australia at six Olympic Games in the equestrian discipline of dressage (Atlanta 1996 with Mosaic, Sydney 2000 and Athens 2004 with Limbo, London 2012 with Sancette, Rio 2016 with Boogie Woogie and Tokyo 2020 with Calanta).

 Personal

 Hanna was born on 1 December 1954 in Melbourne, Australia.
-She attended McArthur State School in Victoria before going to high school at Presbyterian Ladies' College.
+She attended Macarthur State School in Victoria before going to high school at Presbyterian Ladies' College.
 She has a Bachelor of Arts degree.
 Her husband is Rob Hanna, Equestrian Australia chef d'equipe.